Muzamil-Tariq-resolver/Concrete-Strength-Prediction/README.md

 # Physics-Informed Material Strength Prediction

-## Project Overview
+## Overview
-This project predicts the **compressive strength of concrete** using a combination of **machine learning** and **physics-informed reasoning**.
+Predicting the **compressive strength of concrete** using a combination of **machine learning** and **physics-informed reasoning**.
 By integrating domain knowledge from **materials science and civil engineering**, the model achieves high predictive accuracy while providing actionable insights for engineers and decision-makers.

 The goal is to demonstrate how **physics-guided feature engineering** can improve traditional data-driven approaches, enhancing both **interpretability** and **reliability**.